-- Providers should assess the sexual health of patients and discuss STD risks for the patient and partners of the patient. - Providers should routinely test for syphilis in individuals who have signs or symptoms suggestive of infection.
-Individuals exposed to syphilis within the past 90 days should receive testing and preventive treatment. - Sexually active gay, bisexual, and other men who have sex with men should be tested for syphilis annually or more frequently depending on risk. - Pregnant women should be tested at the first prenatal visit, in the third trimester (28-32 weeks), and at delivery regardless of perceived risk.
+- Providers should assess the sexual health of all patients and discuss STD risks for the patient and partners of the patient. - Providers should routinely test for syphilis in individuals who have signs or symptoms suggestive of infection.
+Individuals exposed to syphilis within the past 90 days should receive testing and preventive treatment, even if testing is initially negative. - Sexually active gay, bisexual, and other men who have sex with men should be tested for syphilis annually or more frequently depending on risk. - All pregnant women in Missouri should be tested at the first prenatal visit, in the third trimester (28 weeks), and at delivery regardless of perceived risk.
 Bicillin LA is the only CDC-recommended treatment for pregnant women, including those who are allergic to penicillin.
-Pregnant women who are allergic to penicillin should be desensitized and treated with Bicillin LA. - Any woman who has a fetal death after 20 weeks gestation should be tested for syphilis. - Individuals who are living with HIV who are sexually active should be tested for syphilis annually. - Patients with diminished visual acuity, blindness, uveitis, panuveitis, optic neuropathy, interstitial keratitis, anterior uveitis, and retinal vasculitis should be tested for syphilis and referred to an ophthalmology specialist.
-If ocular syphilis is suspected, the patient should be treated according to the Centers for Disease Control and Prevention's (CDC's) 2015 treatment recommendations (see below under Additional Resources) for neurosyphilis and undergo a lumbar puncture with cerebrospinal fluid (CSF) examination.
+Pregnant women who are allergic to penicillin should be desensitized and treated with Bicillin LA.

+- Any woman who has a fetal death after 20 weeks gestation should be tested for syphilis. - Individuals who are living with HIV who are sexually active should be tested for syphilis annually. - Patients with diminished visual acuity, blindness, uveitis, panuveitis, optic neuropathy, interstitial keratitis, anterior uveitis, and retinal vasculitis should be tested for syphilis and referred to an ophthalmology specialist.
+If ocular syphilis is suspected, the patient should be treated according to the Centers for Disease Control and Prevention's (CDC's) 2021 treatment recommendations (see below under Additional Resources) for neurosyphilis and, if they have other neurological symptoms, should undergo a lumbar puncture with cerebrospinal fluid (CSF) examination.

-Questions should be directed to DHSS' Bureau of HIV, STD, and Hepatitis at 573-751-6439, or via email at STDinfo@health.mo.gov.
+Questions should be directed to the Missouri Department of Health and Senior Services' Bureau of HIV, STD, and Hepatitis at 573-751-6439, or via email at STD@health.mo.gov.